fetaro/rbatch/README.md

 [2014-01-21 12:31:25 -0500] [INFO ] sucess
 ```

-Only you write a small code, this batch script has logging and read-config function.
+Only you write a short code, this batch script has logging and read-config function.

 Customize
 --------------
 If you want to customize RBatch, you have two methods.

 * (1) Write Run-Conf(`${RB_HOME}/.rbatchrc`).
-* (2) Pass an option object to constructor in your script.
+* (2) Pass an option object to constructor of RBatch classes in a script.

 When an option is set in both (1) and (2), (2) is prior to (1).